c-bata/feedy/README.rst

 Installation
 ============

-Supported python version is Python3.4 later.
+Supported python version is 3.4 or later.

 ::